Somerset & Dorset Joint Railway

-About ¾-mile down the 'old line' towards Wimborne Junction was Corfe Mullen Siding, known generally as "Carter's Siding" after the clay works which it served.
+About ¾-mile down the 'old line' towards Wimborne Junction was Corfe Mullen Siding, known generally as 'Carter's Siding' after the clay works which it served.
 The siding was opened in 1903 on the Up side of the line, with a connection facing to Up trains.
-The siding was controlled by a 4-lever covered ground-frame (GF), which was unlocked by the tablet for the single-line section (originally Bailey Gate - Wimborne Junction, then Corfe Mullen Junction - Wimborne Junction from 1905).
+The siding was controlled by a 4-lever covered ground-frame (GF), which was unlocked by the tablet for the single-line section (originally Bailey Gate - Wimborne Loop, then Corfe Mullen Junction - Wimborne Loop from 1905).
 Although only a minor feature of the local railway scene, in due course this siding assumed a greater significance in the future shape of the S&DJR in the area when it had an influence on the alterations which took place upon closure of the 'old line' in 1933.
 The GF was abolished as part of the 1933 alterations, but the siding itself remained in use until the 1950s.

 1930 GF Diagram

 Click diagram for larger image

 Corfe Mullen Halt was situated on the 'cut-off' line to Broadstone.
 It was a simple, short platform located on the Up side of the line immediately to the south-east of road overbridge No 235.
 It was opened on 5-July-1928 for passenger traffic only and it was closed on 19-September-1956.
 (The photograph shows a view looking south towards Bridge No 236 in the background.)
 A 1925 map marks a 'ballast stage' (with a narrow-gauge tramway leading away from it) on the up side of the line a short distance north-west of Bridge 235, but no dates for its possible use are known.
 There is no known evidence for the provision of any siding at that location, but it may have been served simply by trains standing on the main running line to load ballast wagons.

 Halt in 1963 after closure